ethanr33/CWorkbench-compiler/README.md

 # Supported C++ features

-Currently, the compiler only supports C++ programs with a simple main function which returns an integer.
+Currently, the compiler only supports C++ programs with a simple main function which returns an integer or sum of integers.
 This will be expanded upon in the future.

 Example program: